This service is part of deep-watch public offer. Check this blog to see a full list of public offers.

 - For performance reason, the crawler only checks latest 10 reviews for each product.
 If your product has dozens of reviews every day, you need control the loop-time (i.e. URL list length or execute interval) to make sure no new reviews will be missed.

 - This service is not designed for free course.
-So you need switch to paid course before it finishes the 1st ten products.
+So you need switch to paid course before it finishes the 15th execution.
 If not, service will be automatically paused.
 For free service, please use the single product version.

 Currently this service supports the following Amazon sites: